This article originally appeared on VICE UK.

 The first game I see at Develop is Spilt Milk Studios' Tango Fiesta.
 Company founder Andrew Smith has rented out the boardroom of a hotel several doors down from the Hilton Metropole housing Develop.
 Tango Fiesta is running on a laptop resting on the room's table, with wires and controllers sprawled out across its surface like it's some kind of Wi-Fi-enabled octopus.

-Smith is as excited about his game as he is about the '80s movies he's ripping off, left right and centre, for its source material.
+Smith is as excited about his game as he is about the 80s movies he's ripping off, left, right, and center, for its source material.
 "I've tried to put a pun in every line of dialogue so far," he says with a grin.
 "There's a skip button too, if you can't face the pun-ishment."

 VICE's coverage not enough for you?
 Read what Motherboard has to say about indie games.

-Away from the bullshit that gets said about video games on the internet, or more specifically the pointless wars over technical specs or developer-outlined objectives actually turning out to be impossible to achieve (you know the chatroom, messageboard and social network arguments I'm on about), there's a palpable sense of community to independent games making.
-Develop shines a positive light on that, on this group of people who actually do really want to make the best new Call of Duty that they can, or the next indie megahit, or even put forward ideas to help Randy realise a Duke Nukem that isn't a stagnant shitshow of cruel misogyny and dated design (as reported by the Guardian).
+Away from the bullshit that gets said about video games on the internet, or more specifically the pointless wars over technical specs or developer-outlined objectives actually turning out to be impossible to achieve (you know the chatroom, message board and social network arguments I'm on about), there's a palpable sense of community to independent games making.
+Develop shines a positive light on that, on this group of people who actually do really want to make the best new Call of Duty that they can, or the next indie megahit, or even put forward ideas to help Randy realize a Duke Nukem that isn't a stagnant shitshow of cruel misogyny and dated design.

 Roll your sleeves up all you like, Randy, but you didn't quite get away with that particular magic trick.